Smallbore F-Class

 The Zombie Apocalypse is upon us.
 Will you be ready?

-For 2025 we have 18 stages.
+For 2025 we had 18 stages.
 Look for detailed layouts of each stage at The Zombie Shoot Facebook Page

 Here is a list of what a full day Zombie Shoot participant may want to bring to the event.